jersilb1400/pco-arrivals-billboard/SELF_HOSTING.md

 # Self-Hosting the PCO Arrivals Billboard App

+> **Note:** For cloud deployment, see the README.
+For self-hosting, ensure your DNS points to the backend server, and the backend serves both API and frontend.
+The OAuth redirect URI must match your public DNS.

 This guide explains how to deploy and run the PCO Arrivals Billboard application on your own internal (in-house) server.

 ---